 - Gather all the ingredients.

-- Separate the stems and florets.
+- Separate the stems and florets of 1 head broccoli.
 Cut off the tough skin on the stems.

-- Bring 4 cups of water to a boil and add salt and stems.
+- Bring 4 cups water to a boil and add 1 tsp Diamond Crystal kosher salt and the broccoli stems.
 Cook for 2 minutes.

 - Once the stems are getting tender (not tender yet), add the florets.

-- Add the sesame oil and continue to cook until florets are almost tender, about 2.5 to 3 minutes.
+- Add 1 Tbsp toasted sesame oil and continue to cook until the florets are almost tender, about 2½ to 3 minutes.
 Since we will not transfer the broccoli to iced water to stop cooking further, we have to take it out before it’s completely done.
-The remaining heat will continue to cook broccoli.
+The remaining heat will continue to cook the broccoli.

-- Drain water.
-If you like, drizzle additional sesame oil over the broccoli.
+- Drain the water.
+If you‘d like, drizzle additional sesame oil over the broccoli.
 Let cool completely and put them in the glass container for storing.

 To Store and Serve